gijoe88/docker-apt-cacher-ng/README.md

 # gijoe88/docker-apt-cacher-ng

-My thanks to [sameersbn](https://github.com/sameersbn) from who I copied this README.
+My thanks to [sameersbn](https://github.com/sameersbn) from who I copied this README and the entrypoint script.
+I promise I'll fork his project and propose a pull request to add my modifications.

 - [Introduction](#introduction)
   - [Contributing](#contributing)